bitfocus/companion-module-analogway-awj/companion/HELP.md

 	Available at: LivePremier, Alta 4K, Midra 4K
 	Same as Take Screen but without effects.
 The transition time is always zero.

+- Set T-Bar Position

+	Available at: LivePremier, Alta 4K, Midra 4K
+	You can set the T-Bar position.
+Beware that T-Bar position is not syncronized live between clients, you will not see the position change in WebRCS.
+	You can use any numbers in floating point or integer format to enter the position and maximum level.
+E.g. the following inputs all lead to a position exactly half way: 50 / 100, 50% / 100, 0.5 / 1, 127 / 255, 13.4 / 26.8
+	The input in text format has been chosen to make the action compatible with variables, most notably the internal:t-bar variable.
+You can use Companion with a X-Keys keyboard with T-Bar, the internal:t-bar variable will hold the value from the T-Bar (0-255).
+Just program a trigger to run the action whenever the variable changes.

 - Set Transition Time

 	Available at: LivePremier, Alta 4K, Midra 4K